-That Council, in accordance with the provisions of the City of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, APPROVES the application for a Change of Use from Warehouse to Lodging House (Including Alterations) at No. 142 Summers Street (Lots 110 and 114 D/P:30685), Perth in accordance with the plans shown in Attachment 1, subject to the following conditions and Determination Advice Notes in Attachment 4:
+That Council, in accordance with the provisions of the City of Vincent Town Planning Scheme No. 1 and the Metropolitan Region Scheme, APPROVES the application for a Change of Use from Warehouse to Lodging House (Including Alterations) at No. 142 Summers Street (Lots 110 and 114 D/P:30685), Perth in accordance with the plans shown in Attachment 1, subject to the following conditions: